Decision Desk HQ

 Decision Desk HQ is an American website that focuses on reporting election results in the United States.
 The company's president is Drew McCoy.
 Decision Desk HQ uses an application programming interface (API) to get election results at the same time as they are published on websites provided by election officials.

-Decision Desk HQ was the first major election reporting organization to call the 2020 United States presidential election for Joe Biden.
+As of April 2025, it currently has United States election coverage partnerships with Nexstar Media Group owned outlets The Hill and NewsNation, as well as Ballotpedia for U.S. local election coverage, along with others.
+It was the first provider to call the 2016, 2020, and 2024 presidential elections.